Conservation Law Enforcement

 Foresters

 Foresters are responsible for the conservation of working forests.
 This means monitoring the health and directing the growth of forest stands where timber is harvested while following laws, best management practices, and scientific research to build and conserve habitats for fish and wildlife.
-Foresters understand history and write the future.
 Daily tasks vary according to the size and goals of the landowner or agency.
 A forester may provide comprehensive services to many small landowners or specialize in a particular aspect of forestry within a larger company or agency.

 a forester uses spraypaint to mark the end of a log